takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 ## JPA entity relationships for the Database
 This class diagram shows JPA entity relationships transcribed from the JPA annotations applied to the source code.
-The stereotypes correspond to those annotations (e.g., \<\<Entity\>\> denotes the @Entity annotation for JPA).
+The stereotypes correspond to those annotations (e.g., \<\<Entity\>\> denotes the @Entity annotation for JPA, not for DDD).
 To emphasize ease of understanding over strict formalism, the diagram's notation is not based on any specific UML profile for JPA.

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/uml_diagram/JPA entity relationships for the Database/diagram_map.html?highlight=0" title="JPA entity relationships for the Database"><img src="./uml_diagram/JPA entity relationships for the Database/diagram_map.svg" /></a>